St. Louis Emergency Room Error Lawyer

 The St. Louis emergency room error lawyers of Sumner Law Group, LLC, can help you demand answers and justice under these difficult circumstances.
 Our attorneys have the knowledge and the resources to handle complex ER malpractice claims.
 We also have a long track record of recovering maximum compensation for our deserving clients.

-For a free case review, call us today.
+For a free case review, contact us online or call us today.
 You have nothing to lose and everything to gain by discussing your case with one of our skilled emergency room error attorneys.

 Types of ER Errors

 Examples of some of the common types of emergency room errors include:

 - Misdiagnosis, including diagnosing the wrong condition, delayed diagnosis of the correct condition, or failing to diagnose a condition.
 In the ER setting, this often results in patients being improperly or prematurely discharged from the hospital.

 - Medication errors, including giving medications that trigger allergic reactions or adverse reactions with other medication, giving medication contraindicated by the patient’s history, calculating the wrong dose of medication, failing to confirm medication orders when filling out a prescription, and administering medication to the wrong patient.

 - Contaminated blood transfusions, which can result in patients becoming infected with diseases.

 - EMT and paramedic errors, including failing to properly assess or triage a patient who should be transported to the hospital, or causing injuries by improperly moving or securing patients for transport.